Tephritis arnicae

 Tephritis arnicae is a species of picture-winged fly of the family Tephritidae, which are variously known as fruit-flies (North America) or gall flies (Britain and Ireland).

 The larvae feed in the flowerheads of species of Arnica montana, Doronicum grandiflorum, D. austriacum and D. hungaricum.

-Distribution

-United Kingdom & Scandinavia, South to France, Bulgaria & Ukraine.
+It is found in the United Kingdom, Scandinavia, south to France, Bulgaria, and Ukraine.